top of page

 DDC_Cellars and barrels_3.JPG

-The barrels
+The casks

 THE HEART OF FLAVOR

-Barrels are essential to whisky production, as this is where the distillate ages and transforms.
-In Canada, the law requires at least three years of aging in small wooden barrels for a beverage to be called whisky.
+Casks are essential to whisky production, as this is where the distillate ages and transforms.
+In Canada, the law requires at least three years of aging in small wooden casks for a beverage to be called whisky.
 The distillery stipulates a minimum aging period of three years for its whiskies, ideally aiming for 10 years for the majority of its production, to allow the whisky to fully develop its complexity and aromas.

 For our rye whiskey, which began production in late 2024, we opted for second-use North American oak barrels.
 These barrels were previously used for only 9 months to mature rye whiskey at the Heaven Door distillery in Kentucky.
 This short period of use means they are almost new and have good charring.